An Unhappy World

-But this tedium was not ordinary tiredness, nor sadness, nor boredom.
+But this weariness was no ordinary tiredness, nor sadness, nor boredom.
 Who doesn’t go through such things?
 Life brings them along, and fortunately, we are told, we live in the age of ultimate happiness.
-It is not that suffering has ended or that we have defeated death — inner and outer enemies remain — but among ourselves we love one another and help one another.
+Not that suffering has ended or that we have defeated death — inner and outer enemies remain — but among ourselves we love one another and help one another.
 No one is alone.
 No one can fall.
 That is what they tell you.

 Of course, I was free to leave.
 But go where?
 The world here repeats itself everywhere: vast pedestrianised cities with their lush gardens, their museums overflowing with culture, their nightlife, their monuments… All of that.
-Or perhaps the countryside, to watch a sunset beyond the wheatfields.
+Or perhaps the countryside, to watch a sunset beyond the cereal harvests.

 Yes — but they never leave you alone.
-Their company was the source of my exhaustion.
-If you decided to stay at home, they would send someone to visit.
-In the end, all your acquaintances seemed to have been informed of your low spirits, and they all acted to make you feel the centre of the world, the most beloved being, the anointed one come down from the heavens to save humanity.
+They were the source of my exhaustion.
+If you decided to stay home, they would send someone to visit.
+In the end, all your acquaintances seemed to know about your low spirits, and all of them played their part to make you feel the centre of the world, the most beloved being, the anointed one come down from the heavens to save humanity.
 Who can resist that?
-Naturally you were expected to reciprocate, and you did so even when you didn’t want to.
-There is a remedy for everyone: recreational activities with pleasant people, or with gurus of unparalleled wisdom.
+You were expected to reciprocate, and you did, even when you didn’t want to.
+There is a remedy for everyone: leisure activities with pleasant people, or with gurus of unparalleled wisdom.

 I said I wanted to leave my job and they gave me a stipend.
 And what are you going to do? they asked.
-Write, I replied, with minimal enthusiasm, just to get rid of them.
+Write, I replied, with no real interest, just to get rid of them.
 Wonderful!
-That same relentless enthusiasm as always, and immediately that excessive interest in what I was supposedly going to do.
+The same relentless enthusiasm as ever, and at once that excessive interest in what I was supposedly going to do.
 Deep down, they didn’t care.
 If you feel like writing, write.
 If you feel like painting, paint.
 If you feel like lying in the sun, lie there.
 The important thing is that you’re happy!
-One thing is as good as another, and naturally it doesn’t matter who does what or with what talent.
+One thing is as good as another, and naturally it makes no difference who does what or with what talent.
 That is what books are like now.

 Then they flood you with the obligatory thousand comments and pieces of advice.
-I know a creative writing course… You could publish on such-and-such a site… Do send me whatever you write… My cousin has written a poetry book, she’s posted it on such-and-such…
+I know a creative writing course… You could publish at such-and-such… Do send me whatever you write… My cousin has written a poetry book, she’s posted it on such-and-such…

-I must have said something inappropriate, too blunt.
-I caused some sort of trauma to someone, I don’t know.
+I must have said something improper, too sharp.
+I caused some sort of trauma to someone, who knows.
 The world is full of delicate souls — delicate men, delicate women — with skin like silk and nerves like thermometers.
 Insufferable.

-Some of my more valued friends began speaking to me with sincere concern.
+Some of my closer friends began speaking to me with sincere concern.
 What did they imagine?
 What had they been told about me?
-It was as though they believed I was sinking into the worst of vices.
+It was as though they thought I was sinking into the worst of vices.
 They found me incomprehensible.
 Why are you so sullen?
 I’m not sullen, I just don’t want to watch those stupid films you recommended.
 Stupid?
-But they’re beautiful…
+But they’re lovely…

-I went to visit my parents and it was obvious they had been briefed.
+I went to visit my parents, and clearly they had been briefed too.
 They treated me like a child who has been bullied at school and let me retreat to my old bedroom.
-Lying there, I knew they were waiting on the other side of the door, unsure whether to come in or not, to have one of those family-support conversations — one of those talks they teach at community centres and that are repeated endlessly in series and films.
-But I only wanted to be left in peace.
+Lying there, I knew they were waiting on the other side of the door, unsure whether to come in, to have one of those family-support conversations — the kind they teach at community centres and that get reproduced endlessly in series and films.
+But I just wanted to be left alone.

-Nothing is wrong with me, I’m serious.
+Nothing’s wrong with me, really.
 I said as much to the social worker when she came to visit.
-She arrived openly, without the disguise of friendship.
-She came directly from the health centre because she had been informed that I was sad.
-Good heavens, a sad citizen!
+She showed up openly, without the disguise of friendship.
+She came straight from the health centre because they had told her I was sad.
+Goodness, a sad citizen!
 The State cannot allow it.

 I understand, she said, the world is full of unhappiness.
 What is this person talking about, I thought.
 Why is she here?
 She knew everything about me — I had been studied, they had a clinical report on my supposed sadness.
-I was, in their eyes, a restless subject.
-It was perfectly natural for me to feel this way; I needed new challenges.
+I was, to them, a restless subject.
+It was natural that I should feel this way; I needed new challenges.

 Why don’t you travel?
 Climb Everest.
 Spend some time in a Buddhist monastery — you can book a place at buddhistretreat.com.
-Go down the Nile by canoe, there are no crocodiles anymore, no terrorists, nothing to fear.
+Take a canoe down the Nile, there are no more crocodiles, no more terrorists, nothing to fear.
 And what about a trip to the moon?
-It’s a little expensive, but we can help you get a second-class ticket on the monthly shuttle — my sister went, it’s a mind-blowing experience, you land, you walk on the moon, you do a little jump and come back… She never stopped proposing plans in her warm, flowing voice.
-I heard her from a great distance and nothing interested me.
-She was an attractive woman, I began to think, and driven by my tedium I said, simply: I’d like to fuck you.
-I had a stupidly sincere hope that she would say yes, but she fell silent with the severe expression of an inquisitor.
+A little pricey, but we can help you get a second-class ticket on the monthly shuttle — my sister went, it’s an incredible experience, you land, you walk on the moon, you do a little hop and come back… She kept proposing plans in that warm, fluent voice.
+I heard her as if from a distance and nothing interested me.
+She was an attractive woman, I began to think, and, moved by my weariness, I said simply: I’d like to fuck you.
+I held a stupidly sincere hope that she might say yes, but she fell silent with the severe expression of an inquisitor.

-Love is free, but one cannot be so abrupt — a minimum of respect is required, and a certain protocol.
-If one knows how to go about it, one can fuck almost anyone.
+Love is free, but one cannot be so blunt — a minimum of respect is needed, and a certain protocol.
+If one knows how to go about it, one can fuck almost anything.

 She smiled at me.
-My case was starting to look serious.
+My case was becoming serious.
 I was on the verge of a criminal offence.

 They sent me a summons.
-I was required to appear at the social court, in the community centre.
+I had to appear at the social court, in the community centre.
 Everything there is social, right down to masturbation.
-A tribunal of warm-hearted people wanted to hear from me; they watched me with that expression of attentive listening — the professional face: furrowed brow, measured smile.
-They accused me of harassment for a single sentence, a stumble on the step of tedium.
-The penalty?
+A tribunal of warm-hearted people wanted to hear from me; they watched me with that look of attentive listening — the professional face, furrowed brow and measured smile.
+They charged me with harassment for a single sentence, a slip on the step of weariness.
+The sentence?
 Community service, naturally — something for the good of the community.
-A community that included countless beings — humans, dogs, cats, monkeys, mice, bulls, penguins, polar bears, and who knows what else — the vast majority as remote from me as the fish of the deep-sea trenches, but for whom I was required to work, because they are life, that sacred gift that gives itself its own law.
-What was once God is now an undefined principle of earthly harmony.
+A community to which countless beings belong — humans, dogs, cats, monkeys, mice, bulls, penguins, polar bears, and who knows what else — most of them as remote from me as the fish of the deep-sea trenches, but for whom I had to work, because they are life, that sacred gift which gives itself its own law.
+What was once God is now some vague principle of earthly harmony.

-I told them to go to hell, and felt pleasure.
+I told them to go to hell, and felt a flush of pleasure.

-The presiding judge’s smile disappeared and he said: “Sonny…”
+The presiding judge’s smile vanished and he said: “Young man…”

-Sonny?
+Young man?
 What kind of rebuke was that?
-I burst out laughing, and through my tears I saw on their faces a look of dopey satisfaction.
+I burst out laughing, and through my tears I saw on their faces a look of vacant satisfaction.
 Perhaps they thought my laughter was my cure.
 But no — it was mockery, it was scorn.

 The judge tried to admonish me, but I raised my voice and said: